Our Verdict

 If you want to drive meaningful engagement in your courses, you’ll need a few learning and engagement tools.
 In this section, we’ll see what Teachable offers for the same.

-If you plan to evaluate your students, you can use the Teachable quizzing tool.
-It lets you create unlimited quizzes and add them to your course lessons.
+Teachable lets you create and add quizzes to your course lessons.

-As far as supported question types are concerned, you can include multiple-choice and multi-select questions.
+Regarding supported question types, you can include multiple-choice and multi-select questions.

 However, the quizzing capability in Teachable is limited:

-Teachable allows you to create and send course completion certificates to your students natively.
+Talking about certificates, Teachable allows you to create and send course completion certificates to your students.

 To start with, you can choose from one of the three available templates or design a certificate from scratch.
 The certificate builder is pretty easy to use and lets you customize the colors, branding, etc.